Grokitach/Stalker_GAMMA/Patchnotes_0.9.3.md

 ### Belt Items 2.0
 - Complete rework of all stats of all belt items: Artefacts, Pelts and Tech items.
 - Only one pelt can be equipped at a time.
+- Pelt conditions depend on the knives you have in your inventory.
+Pelts condition range is indicated in each knife stats.
+Upgrading your knife is now really important to get the best stats for your pelts.
 - Pelts are x4 more common than before.
 - Tech items upgrade recipes rebalance.
 - Artefacts values are tiered in 5%, 10%, 15%, 20% etc increments.
 Negatives have been reworked to use new mechanics such as positive / negative bleed recovery, positive / negative radiation resistance, positive / negative carry weight, on top of the classic resistances.
 For more information see  the paragraph below and see the following Miro board: https://miro.com/app/board/uXjVKaB9zO4=/?share_link_id=535823804635